jojo0110/docker/README.md

 # docker
 I Play Docker here
-Step 1 : added dockfile in your project, so docker engine can generate a dev env for this project Step 2: push it into github, we are going to generate dev env in github repository (why, so everyone can just get your project and your dev env,, they can run it if they have docker engine) Step 3: use docker desktop, point to the git hub repository, start to build your dev env
+1. You build/relaease  your project
+2. You add docker file to build a dev env for this project
+3.  you use docker cli to build image according to your dockfile
+4. you create a container  for this image and start running it . (this part , you use  docker run -it --rm your-image)